 The day before the opening, the curator of the competition Oksana Oleinik noted: “We are pleased that New Delhi is hosting the exhibition by winners of the Andrei Stenin International Press Photo Contest for the second time.
 India is one of the top five countries by the number of submissions for the contest, and I hope that professionals’ interest in our project will grow.”
 The exhibition is open from 11 am to 7 pm on weekdays until December 5.

-The Andrei Stenin International Press Photo Contest organized by the Rossiya Segodnya news agency under the aegis of the Commission of the Russian Federation for UNESCO is aimed at supporting young photographers and drawing public attention to the tasks of modern photojournalism.
+About the contest The Andrei Stenin International Press Photo Contest organized by the Rossiya Segodnya news agency under the aegis of the Commission of the Russian Federation for UNESCO is aimed at supporting young photographers and drawing public attention to the tasks of modern photojournalism.
 This is a venue for young photographers who are talented, sensitive and open to everything new.
 They draw our attention to people and events close to us.